korobi/Korobi/source/channel/commands/index.rst

 Channel commands are triggered by using the channel command prefix (configurable per channel) followed by the command name or an alias.
 The command prefix is included on the channel overview page.
-For simplicity, the documentation assumes a command prefix of '.'.
+For simplicity, the documentation assumes a command prefix of a period.

 Contents
 ========